bhupeshme/COVID-19-Simulator/README.md

 # Simulating-COVID-19
-Project done in Data Structures under Prof. M.V.
-Panduranga Rao
+Project done in Data Structures and algorithms.
+With the use of graph and priority queue we are evaluating number of infected,recovered and  suspectible people over a period of time.